How to Implement Data Lineage? Steps, Tools & Benefits

 Now, let us understand them one by one.

-- Define the scope Identify: The key components and stakeholders in your data platform.
+Identify the key components and stakeholders in your data platform.
 Determine which data artifacts, repositories, applications, and tools are crucial for your business operations and prioritize them for lineage tracking.

-- Set goals and objectives: Next up, define your objectives for the data lineage system.
+Next up, define your goals and objectives for the data lineage system.
 Some common goals include:

 - Improving data quality